 YSL Touche Éclat Blur Primer 30ml £29.50

-The YSL Touche Éclat Blur Primer is a product I’ve tried previously in a deluxe travel size and I really enjoyed it so I’m thrilled to have a full size within my collection, and yet again it’s one of YSL bestselling products.
+The YSL Touche Éclat Blur Primer is a product I’ve tried previously in a deluxe travel size and I really enjoyed it so I’m thrilled to have a full size within my collection, and yet again it’s one of YSL bestselling products so it makes sense to be included within the YSL Complexion Wardrobe.
 The Blur Primer is described as being a blurring and illuminating fluid gel primer, and is packaged within a beautiful weighty clear glass bottle with a gold chrome lid, and a gold pump.